Vedat Erenoglu

 I wanted old requirements preserved instead of overwritten.

-I wanted the graph to be powerful, but rebuildable.
+I wanted the graph to be powerful, current, and repairable from source events.

 I wanted a workspace that humans can edit and agents can use.